A Spin One Bottomonium Study in the Functional Formalism in the Feynman Gauge: Taming of Infrared Divergences in Quarkonium BSE Solutions

-The fifth component of the BSE vertex function is numerically vanishing for vectors.
-The first component is slowly varying function for both $q.Q=q_4M$ and $q_s$ variables and we show its behavior for a fixed $q_s=0.5$ in the Fig. \ref{vobr1}.
-The opposite sign solution, which is physically equivalent, is shown for numerical comparison ).
+The first component is a slowly varying function for both $q.Q=q_4M$ and $q_s$ variables.
+We illustrate its behavior for a fixed $q_s=0.5$ in the Fig. \ref{vobr1}.
+The normalization is unphysical so the eigenvalue function is used instead.
+The physically equivalent solution with an opposite sign is shown for comparison of the effect of numerics.
+The fifth component of the BSE vertex function vanishes for vectors, being as small as the numerical fluctuation of the first component.

-The constituent quark mass was taken $m_b=4 GeV $ for the purpose of CQ BSE evaluation.
-The constituent quark mass thus turns to be significantly smaller than the position of the peak in the bottom quark spectral function.
+For the purpose of CBSE, the constituent quark mass was taken as $m_b=4$ GeV.
+Providing the same spectra in different approximations, the constituent quark mass was found to be significantly smaller than the maximum peak position in the bottom quark spectral function. \\ {\mbox{-}} \\

-The infrared regulator was fitted in the self-consistent LR scenario and simply reused in the CQ, so its numerical value is \be m_{L}^{LR}= 374 MeV \, . \ee
+\\ {\mbox{-}} The regulator was fitted in the LR and simply reused in the CBSE approximation.
+Its numerical value is therefore \be m_{\epsilon}^{LR}= m_{\epsilon}^{CBSE}= 374 MeV \, . \ee Its value prevents inconsistencies in the BSE solution.
+Since it is as large as the gluonic kernel parameter $m_{g1}$, it becomes effectively becomes part of the interaction kernel.

-In principle, the value of $m_L$ can be reduced to the value $\simeq 100 MeV$ in CQBSE, as recently shown in \cite{abnormal}.
-However such small value gives a very unphysical picture of quarkonia in more selfconsitent DSE+BSE treatment of heavy quarkonia.